The CRE Methodology™: a proven process for growing online businesses using conversion rate optimization

 Step 3: Understanding your visitors (particularly the non-converting ones)

-It doesn’t matter how good your website or product is if you’re asking the wrong people to do the wrong thing at the wrong time—which is why you need to start with an understanding of your different visitor types and visitor intentions.
+It doesn’t matter how good your website or product is if you’re asking the wrong people to do the wrong thing at the wrong time—which is why we start with an understanding of your different visitor types and visitor intentions.
 The process typically revolves around your web analytics platform and customer database.

-Seek to understand your different traffic sources, and how they behave.
-Here are a few things you should consider:
+We’ll seek to understand your different traffic sources, and how they behave:

 - New visitors vs. repeat visitors.